-- ▼ To Select One Graph at a Time per System Meter - Click the selected graph within the System Meter window.
+• To select one graph at a time per system meter, click the selected graph within the System Meter window.

 The graph with a darker background is selected.

-Figure 3-10 Displaying Two System Meters in the Same Window
+FIGURE 3-19 Displaying Two System Meters in the Same Window

-- ▼ To Display Multiple Parameters on the Same Graph - Drag an instrument and drop it in the graph to which you want added.
+- To display multiple parameters on the same graph, drag an instrument and drop it in the graph to which you want added. - To print a SysMeter, select Print from the File menu.